w3c/wcag2ict/key-terms.md

 A single software component may have both platform and non-platform aspects.</div>
 <div class="example">

-Examples of platforms are: desktop operating systems; embedded operating systems, including mobile systems; Web browsers; plug-ins to Web browsers that render a particular media or format; and sets of components that allow other applications to execute, such as applications which support macros or scripting.</div>
+Examples of platforms are: desktop operating systems; embedded operating systems, including mobile systems; web browsers; plug-ins to web browsers that render a particular media or format; and sets of components that allow other applications to execute, such as applications which support macros or scripting.</div>

 This definition is based on the definition of "platform software" found in [[ISO_9241-171]] and [[ISO/IEC_13066-1]].</DL>